- Is the Employees Retraining Board a government department?

 - Is the Employees Retraining Board a government department?No. The Employees Retraining Board (ERB) is an independent statutory body established in 1992 under the Employees Retraining Ordinance.

 - Where does the funding for the Employees Retraining Board come from?Operation of the ERB is funded by the Employees Retraining Fund (ERF).
-ERF comes mainly from the Employees Retraining Levy paid by employers of imported workers and foreign domestic helpers at a rate of HK$400 a month.
-The Government has suspended the collection of the levies for 5 years, from 1 August 2008 to 31 July 2013.
-During the levy suspension period, operation of the ERB is supported mainly by the balance of the ERF and accrued interest.
+Recently, ERF comes mainly from the Employees Retraining Levy paid by employers of imported workers and foreign domestic helpers at a rate of HK$400 a month.
+The Chief Executive announced in his 2013 Policy Address the abolition of the Levy imposed on FDH employers when the suspension of its collection expired on 31 July 2013.
+To provide ERB with long-term funding support, the Financial Secretary proposed in the 2013-14 Budget an injection of $15 billion as seed money into ERB.
+The Finance Committee of the Legislative Council approved the injection of a sum of $15 billion into ERB on 24 January 2014.

 - Who are the service targets of the ERB?The service targets of the ERB are those eligible employees aged 15 or above with an education attainment at sub-degree level or below.
 Being an "eligible employee" means the person has the right to stay in Hong Kong legally and can be employed by any employer without restrictions.
 They include permanent residents of Hong Kong and the new arrivals.